Pine Wood Properties | Types of Pine Trees and Uses

 1. Light Weight

-If we talk about Eastern White Pine, weighs about 25 lbs / ft3 (400 kg / m3), and Southern yellow pine about 41 lbs / ft3 (650 kg / m3).
-Which is less than many other softwoods and hardwoods.
+If we talk about Eastern White Pine, it weighs about 25 lbs / ft3 (400 kg / m3), and Southern yellow pine, about 41 lbs / ft3 (650 kg / m3), which is less than many other softwoods and hardwoods.

 2. Great Workability

-Many woodworkers love pine due to its great workability.
-Because its projects get finished very quickly.
-It is easy to work with both hand and machine tools.
-Glues and finishes well.
+Many woodworkers prefer pine because of its good workability.
+Because pine wood projects are finished so quickly, they are easy to work with both hand and machine tools.
+It glues and finishes well.

-If you work with pine, there is no need for pre-drilling to apply nails and screws.
-Which saves a lot of time on a big project.
-Many carpenters say that while working on hardwood, many times the blades have to be changed, which causes a lot of time to be lost.
+If you work with pine, there is no need for pre-drilling for nail and screw placement, which saves a lot of time on a large project.
+Many woodworkers say that they do not have to constantly change blades when working on pine wood, which saves them a lot of time.

 3. Durability

-Many people think that softwood is less durable than hardwood.
-But this is not 100% correct.
-Being softwood and hardwood of any wood, you can not estimate its durability.
+Many people have misconceptions that softwood is less durable than hardwood.
+But this is not completely correct.
+Since any wood is softwood or hardwood, you cannot predict its durability.

-Pine Wood is a good durable one, but it also depends on its usage.
-Pine Wood is not suitable for outdoor uses.
-But even then if you want to use pine for outdoor applications, because of its other great quality, always choose pressure-treated pine.
+Pine wood has good durability, but it also depends on its use.
+Pine wood is not suitable for outdoor use.
+But still, if you want to use pine for outdoor applications, always choose pressure-treated pine because of its other great quality.

 4. Attractive Grain